Have you ever watched a TV show and seen an actor having a heart attack? They clutch their chest dramatically before falling over.

 If you or someone you know is having a heart attack, you should call 911 immediately — even if you’re not completely sure it’s a heart attack.
 The sooner you get to the emergency room, the sooner you can receive medical treatment that could save your life.
 The best way to prepare, though, is to familiarize yourself with the signs to look out for.
 With that in mind, here are the symptoms of a heart attack from head to toe.

-Symptoms Of A Heart Attack From Your Head To Your Toes
+Heart Attack Symptoms from Your Head to Your Toes

 You might feel dizzy, nauseated, or light-headed during a heart attack.
 This is because of the altered or lack of blood flow to your head — just like the woozy feeling you may get if you stand up a little too quickly.